Excited-State Phase Diagram of a Ferromagnetic Quantum Gas

-A meaningful order parameter can be defined to be $|\sin\varphi|$ [Fig.~\ref{fig:sequence}(e)] as measured after a half-period of $\textrm{n}_0$.
-This parameter exploits the number of atoms in $|h \rangle$ for a calculation of the interferometric phase (Appendix C).
+A meaningful order parameter can be defined to be $|\sin\varphi|$ [Fig.~\ref{fig:sequence}(e)] as measured after a half-period of $n_0$~\cite{supp}.
 The experimental data for variable evolution time agree with the expectation.
-The mean value of $0.78(3)$ at a half-period allows for a significant discrimination of the P' phase versus the adjacent BA' phase with an expected order parameter of 0.
-The residual noise could be further reduced by a stricter post-selection parameter at the expense of prolonged data acquisition.
-We note that for both the P' and the TF' phases, the ideal value of the presented order parameter is 1.
+The mean value of $0.78(3)$ at a half-period allows for a significant discrimination of the P$^{\prime}$ phase versus the adjacent BA$^{\prime}$ phase with an expected order parameter of 0.
+The residual noise could be further reduced by a stricter postselection parameter at the expense of prolonged data acquisition.
+We note that for both the P$^{\prime}$ and the TF$^{\prime}$ phases, the ideal value of the presented order parameter is 1.
 These phases, which are not adjacent anyhow, could nevertheless be distinguished by taking the direction of the evolution into account.
 The proposed order parameter together with a time-resolved measurement allows for a discrimination of all three excited-state quantum phases and thus for an experimental verification of the complete excited-state quantum phase diagram in Fig.~\ref{fig:abstract}(a).